SathyaBhat/sathyasays.com/content/posts/2020-12-31-terraform-apply-only-on-change.md

 ### Exit status and Exit codes

-When a command is run in a shell and the command has exited, the shall captures whether or not the command was successful using exit codes.
+When a command is run in a shell and the command has exited, the shell captures whether or not the command was successful using exit codes.
 This status is known as the exit status.
 The implementation varies [across various shells, languages and Operating Systems](https://en.wikipedia.org/wiki/Exit_status), but most Linux shells report a non-zero status for a command that did not work as expected and a zero status for successful command execution.
 The exit code can be checked for using the shell variable `$?`.
 Confused?
 Consider the below example:

 Example 1:
 ```bash